aliciajcampbell/actitect/README.md

 </details>

 ### ActiTect API Usage
 For users interested in only specific steps of the toolkit, they are accessible as a common Python package.
-For example,

-<mark>TODO</mark>
+The API contains
+ - `actitect.api.load()`: load data of any supported device into memory.
+ - `actitect.api.process()`: process the data, including preprocessing and non-wear/sleep detection.
+ - `actitect.api.plot()`: visualize raw or processed actigraphy data.
+ - `actitect.api.compute_per_night_sleep_features()`: compute numerical descriptors of sleep motion patterns.

+For a detailed example on how to use each step, see this [example notebook](examples/actitect/api_example.py.ipynb).

 ## RBDisco Usage
 To use RBDisco to make RBD status predictions for suited actigraphy files (see <mark>TODO</mark>), make sure you
 1. Installed the RBDisco extension of ActiTect (see [Installation](#installation))
-2. You've run a full processing on of you actigraphy files using the [ActiTect CLI](#actitect-cli-usage-), including the data preprocessing steps and feature extraction (default).
+2. You've run a full processing of your actigraphy files using the [ActiTect CLI](#actitect-cli-usage-), including the data preprocessing steps and feature extraction (default).

 and then run